ray-project/ray/doc/source/data/batch_inference.rst

 This is in contrast to online inference, where the model is run immediately on a data point when it becomes available.

-Here's a simple schematic of batch inference, "mapping" batches to predictions via model inference:
+Here's a simple schematic of batch inference for the computer vision task classifying images as cats or docs, by "mapping" batches of input data to predictions via ML model inference:

 .. figure:: images/batch_inference.png